EPO designated or elected

 A121 EPC is applicable to this 2-month time limit.

-Since the designation of the inventor is governed by A22 PCT, it is also possible to benefit from the provisions of R49.6 PCT, which allow, in the event of failure to perform one of the acts for entry into the national phase, for rights to be restored if the failure to observe the time limit occurred despite due care required by the circumstances having been taken (« Notice from the European Patent Office, dated 7 November 2007, concerning the withdrawal of reservations under the PCT« , OJ 2007, 692).
+Since the designation of the inventor is referred to in A22 PCT, it is also possible to benefit from the provisions of R49.6 PCT, which allow, in the event of failure to perform one of the acts for entry into the national phase, to be restored in rights if the non-observance of the time limit occurred despite the due care required by the circumstances having been taken (« Notice from the European Patent Office, dated 7 November 2007, concerning the withdrawal of reservations under the PCT« , OJ 2007, 692).

 The requirements in terms of evidence are quite similar to those of A122 EPC (R49.6.c PCT and R49.6.d.ii PCT).